 Lake Charles Memorial has been at the forefront of orthopaedics and sports medicine in southwest Louisiana.
 The Hip Center of Louisiana, under the direction of Orthopaedic Surgeons Drs.
-Nathan Cohen, Brett Cascio and Thomas Axelrad, offers expertise to patients suffering from hip and groin pain.
+Nathan Cohen, Brett Cascio, Thomas Axelrad and Robert Duarte offers expertise to patients suffering from hip and groin pain.
 Historically, healthy, active adults with chronic hip or pelvic pain — who were not candidates for hip replacement surgery — had to endure their pain because no practical treatment options existed.
 Fortunately, the Hip Center of Louisiana has physicians who are pioneering arthroscopic and reconstructive procedures making it much easier to treat hip injuries and other hip conditions with minimal recovery time.

 Physicians are board certified or eligible by the American Board of Orthopaedic Surgery and have received sub-specialty fellowship training in hip reconstructive surgery.
 Treatment options encompass hip reconstructive surgery and replacement, arthritis surgery, and arthroscopic treatment.
 In addition, the latest non-operative treatments are utilized including oral medications, injections, and physical therapy to avoid surgical intervention or to supplement surgical outcomes whenever possible.